 Temporal threshold values (cutoffs) are inherently arbitrary and depend on conventions that taxonomists must agree upon.
 Thus countless alternatives are possible.
 Below, I

-Ranks and their respective endings follow the pioneering study of Sibley et al. (1988).
+Set of serial cutoffs defining categorical ranks for avian chronoclassification.
+Ranks and their respective endings follow the pioneering study of Sibley et al. (1988). [black: class-group names are not regulated, blue: order-group names and endings are

-ICZN-code, grey: species-group names covered by ICZN-code].
+the ICZN-code, grey: species-group names are covered by the ICZN-code].

 For comparison: